Related

 In the aftermath, Rogue abandoned the X-Men and retreated to their former headquarters in the Australian Outback.
 Xavier, Gambit, and Danger eventually came looking for Rogue.
 By this time, Xavier had finally figured out how to help Rogue control her powers on a permanent basis.
 The mental procedure was a resounding success, and Rogue returned to the X-Men, where she went on to become a mentor for the younger mutants associated with the team.
 Rogue also found innovative ways to use the abilities of her students and teammates.

 After Magneto came back to the X-Men, Rogue initially rebuffed his attempt to recover the spark they once shared in the Savage Land.
 However, she ultimately embraced Magneto for a short time even though they ultimately came down on opposite sides of the X-Men's schism.
 Following the war between the Avengers and the X-Men, Rogue and Magneto ended their relationship and amicably parted ways.
-However, neither Rogue nor Magneto had been able to prevent Xavier's murder at the hands of a Phoenix-possessed Cyclops.
+However, neither Rogue nor Magneto had been able to prevent Xavier's murder at the hands of a Phoenix Force-possessed Cyclops.

 Xavier's death seemed to unhinge Rogue, especially when she discovered that the Red Skull had mutilated her mentor's body.
 Rogue's anger was uncharacteristically misplaced towards Scarlet Witch to such an intense degree that she actually killed her teammate while under the impression that she was working with the enemy.
 Moments later, the Grim Reaper fatally impaled Rogue.
 Rogue and Scarlet Witch were only spared from this being their final fate due to a plan to travel back in time to prevent the triumph of the Apocalypse Twins.